Edinburgh Rugby

-Edinburgh Rugby (formerly Edinburgh Reivers, Edinburgh Gunners) is one of the two professional rugby union teams from Scotland.
+Edinburgh Rugby (formerly Edinburgh Reivers and Edinburgh Gunners) is one of the two professional rugby union teams from Scotland.
 The club competes in the United Rugby Championship, along with the Glasgow Warriors, its oldest rival.
 Edinburgh plays the majority of its home games at Edinburgh Rugby Stadium.
+Within the Championship, Edinburgh competes for the URC Scottish Italian shield with Glasgow, Benetton and Zebre Parma, which it has won once, and the 1872 Cup with Glasgow alone, which it has won seven times, the last in 2022.
+Its best finish in the Championship proper was runner-up in the 2008-09 season.

+Outside the Championship, Edinburgh also competes in EPCR competitions; the European Rugby Champions Cup and the EPCR Challenge Cup.

 The original Edinburgh District team played the first ever inter-district match against Glasgow District in 1872, winning the match 3–0.

-The amateur district team was reformed with professionalism, as Edinburgh Rugby, in 1996 to compete in the Heineken Cup, its best performance coming in the 2011–12 season, when the club reached the semi-final but lost out narrowly to Ulster, 22–19.
-The quarter-final tie against Toulouse attracted a former club record crowd of 37,881 spectators to Murrayfield.
-As of 2025, the attendance record stands at 40,063, achieved against Glasgow Warriors in 2024.
-In 2003–04 Edinburgh became the first Scottish team to reach the quarter-finals.
+The amateur district team was reconsituted with professionalism, as Edinburgh Rugby, in 1996 to compete in the Heineken Cup.
+In 2003–04 Edinburgh became the first Scottish team to reach the quarter-finals of that competition.
+Its best performance coming in the 2011–12 season, when the club reached the semi-final but lost out narrowly to Ulster, 22–19.
+The quarter-final tie that season against Toulouse attracted a then club-record crowd of 37,881 spectators to Murrayfield.

 In the 2014–15 season, Edinburgh became the first Scottish club to reach a major European final, when they met Gloucester Rugby in the European Rugby Challenge Cup showpiece at Twickenham Stoop in London.

+As of 2025, the home attendance record stands at 40,063, achieved in a United Rugby Championship / 1872 Cup tie against Glasgow Warriors in 2024.